Go-Power/GP-BatteryManager_OTA/README.md

 # BatteryManager_BIN_OTA

-Used to store bin updates for APP fetching into Battery Manager and Smart Shunt Firwmare
+Used to store bin updates for APP fetching into Battery Manager and Shunt Firwmare.

 |  Available FW Bins  | FW Version|